All Episodes

 Damn it.

-In other words, Trump just threw away, you know, 20-plus years of good relations with India in order to raise, I don't know, $100 billion off of tariffs or something to brag about, oh, we're going to pay off the national debt with this tariff money meanwhile you're destroying decades of good relations with countries like india and japan and taiwan and that is incredibly foolish not only that but it's illegal and
+In other words, Trump just threw away 20 plus years of good relations with India in order to raise, I don't know, $100 billion off of tariffs or something to brag about, oh, we're going to pay off the national debt with this tariff money.

-indeed a federal court ruled on friday i think it was friday that trump's tariffs are illegal maybe it was last thursday that trump's tariffs are illegal that they're not allowed under this International Emergency Economic Powers Act, the IEPA, that Trump went overboard.
+That Trump's tariffs are illegal, that they're not allowed under this International Emergency Economic Powers Act, the IEPA, that Trump went overboard.

 So what this court ruled is that the current tariffs are illegal, but they will stay in place until, I believe, October 14th.